Skip to content

 • Irrigation: Install and maintain irrigation systems to keep landscapes watered.

-• Landscape design and architecture: Design comprehensive landscape plans, considering functionality and aesthetics.
+• Landscape design and architecture: Design comprehensive landscape plans that balance functionality and aesthetics.

 • Lawn care: Maintain large lawn areas, including mowing, fertilization, and weed control.